Paul Latham: Arrest, attempted suicide and court-martial

 During World War II, despite being exempt from military service, Latham volunteered to join the army.
 In 1941, however, he was arrested for "improper behaviour", a homosexual act, with three gunners and a civilian (letters he had written to those involved had been discovered) while serving as an officer in the Royal Artillery.
+On 31 July 1941, the Secretary of State for War, David Margesson, formally informed the House of Commons that Latham had been placed under arrest in order to be tried by court-martial for alleged offences against military law.